Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 ```
 There are other kinds of notes in the game but to start I will only consider coloured notes.

-* _time: represents the time in seconds that the note occured and is a decimal.
+* _time: represents the time in beats that the note occured and is a decimal.
+We need to use the 'beats per minute' in the info file to convert this to time in seconds.
 * _lineIndex and _lineLayer represent positioning.
 Notes can occupy a grid of 3 rows and 4 columns. _lineIndex is the column, _lineLayer is the row.
 The bottom left corner represents (0,0)
 * _type: 0 if the note is red, 1 if the note is blue.